Last Updated on August 15, 2022 by Paroma

 Street: Folsom street.

 Socola is the Vietnamese word for chocolates and their chocolate truffles are lovingly crafted out of locally sourced ingredients (Straus family creamery and E. Guittard chocolate) by Wendy & Susan Lieu, the two Vietnamese sisters and owners.
 Socola sells a wide array of confectioneries such as peanut brittles, almond dragees and fruit pates, but their magic lies in their chocolate truffles which comprise of a mind boggling array of unique fillings such as guava, durian, beer and even spicy Sriracha!

-San Francisco chocolate stores #5 Recchiuti Confections
+Best artisan chocolate in San Francisco #6 Recchiuti Confections

-Neighborhood: SF’s main water front or Embarcardero.
+Neighborhood: SF’s main water front or Embarcadero.

 Street: Stall inside Ferry building/Pier 1.
 Stop by the farmer’s market every Saturday for the largest outdoor market in North America to get a taste of the best of the Bay Area.

-This brings me to the end of this post on San Francisco chocolate stores and I hope I could share some of our best kept secrets with you in terms of where to find local, sustainable and artisanal bean to bar goodness.
+This brings me to the end of this post on San Francisco chocolate stores and I hope I could share some of our best kept secrets with you in terms of where to find the best chocolates in San Francisco, aka local, sustainable and artisanal bean to bar goodness.